 • Kudos to the friends of “Jeff,” a Dragon Con fan who skipped this year’s convention to stay home with his wife and newborn.
 His friends set up a life-size cardboard cutout of him dressed in his favorite cosplay—Burt Macklin from Parks and Recreation—and invited con-goers to sign the back of the display while Jeff watched and waved on Face-Time.

 • Atlanta United might have lost their Sunday evening game against D.C.
-United, but ATL UTD fans were out in full-force at Dragon Con, leading a “We Ready” chant around the marquis floor of the Marriott and chanting and cheer while watching the game at the Hyatt bar.
+United, but ATL UTD fans were out in full-force at Dragon Con, leading a “We Ready” chant around the marquis floor of the Marriott and cheering while watching the game at the Hyatt bar.